Russell Brand: 2014–2017: The Trews and Revolution

-BBC Three commissioned Brand to make a documentary on the global "War on Drugs", which aired on 26 November 2014.
-The film, titled Russell Brand: End the Drugs War, shows him exploring the illicit drug policies of other countries in search of a compassionate approach to people who use illicit drugs.
+BBC Three commissioned Brand to make a documentary on the global "war on drugs", which aired on 26 November 2014.
+The film, titled Russell Brand: End the Drugs War, shows him exploring the policies of other countries in search of a compassionate approach to people who use illicit drugs.
 Brand said in the documentary, "People think compassion is 'wet liberalism'; it's not, it's pragmatic".
-Brand worked with the Matchlight Ltd production company, director Ross Wilson and executive producer Liz Hartford.

 On 2 December 2014, Brand joined East London residents to protest over the increase in rents at the New Era housing estate.
 During a protest for the New Era residents, Channel 4 News reporter Paraic O'Brien continually pushed Brand to answer questions about the value of his own property, which is rented.
 The line of questioning irritated Brand, who ended up calling the reporter a "snide"—the short clip went viral on YouTube.

-Later that month, on 11 December, Brand appeared on the BBC's Question Time programme which included the UK Independence Party's leader Nigel Farage as one of the other panellists.
+On 11 December, Brand appeared on the BBC's Question Time programme, which included the UK Independence Party's leader Nigel Farage as one of the other panellists.
 Brand called Farage "a pound shop Enoch Powell" on-air, and the two men continued to trade insults after the programme had ended.

-In January 2015, during the television show Channel 4's Big Fat Anniversary Quiz, Brand insulted politician Ed Balls.
-Balls responded by calling Brand a "pound shop Ben Elton."
+In January 2015, during the television show Channel 4's Big Fat Anniversary Quiz, Brand insulted the politician Ed Balls.
+Balls responded by calling Brand a "pound shop Ben Elton".
 In March, Brand announced he would use money from his Revolution book to open a café, the Trew Era Cafe on the New Era estate in the London Borough of Hackney, which would employ recovering drug addicts.
 The café opened on 26 March 2015 and in September the following year Brand donated it to the Rehabilitation for Addicted Prisoners Trust.
 In March, readers of Prospect magazine voted Brand the fourth-most influential thinker in the world, behind Thomas Piketty, Yanis Varoufakis, and Naomi Klein.

 The film documentary Brand: A Second Coming, which reflects on Brand's journey into political activism, premiered at the South by Southwest (SXSW) festival in Austin, Texas, in March 2015.
 Brand and director Michael Winterbottom worked together to produce a documentary, The Emperor's New Clothes, that had its international premiere on 24 April 2015 at the Tribeca Film Festival.
-The film features archival footage with appearances by Brand in London and New York City, examining the financial crisis of 2007–2008 and global economic inequality.
+The film features archival footage with appearances by Brand in London and New York City, examining the 2008 financial crisis and global economic inequality.
 The documentary is produced by Brand's Revolution Films company and distributed by StudioCanal UK.